dhellmann/pymotw-3/source/textwrap/index.rst

 .. {{{end}}}

-Since "dedent" is the opposite of "indent", the result is a block of text with the common initial whitespace from each line removed.
+Since "dedent" is the opposite of "indent," the result is a block of text with the common initial whitespace from each line removed.
 If one line is already indented more than another, some of the whitespace will not be removed.